-Complete Instruction in the Buteyko Clinic
+Online Certificate in the Buteyko Clinic Method (CertBBM)

-- Identify Dysfunctional Breathing Patterns in your client population
+- Identify dysfunctional breathing patterns in your client population.

 Section 1 is a theoretical description of breathing physiology, the effect of dysfunctional breathing patterns on health and the science behind the Buteyko Method.
-Section two provides detailed step by step instruction for healthcare professionals to teach each breathing exercise from the Buteyko Clinic Method.
+Section 2 provides detailed step by step instruction for healthcare professionals to teach each breathing exercise from the Buteyko Clinic Method.

 INTRODUCTION BY PATRICK MCKEOWN